fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 ```
 docker-compose run --rm web poetry run alembic revision --autogenerate -m "create counter table"
 ```

-However, if you are using Docker, you need to build the environment first, so type `docker-compose up --build`.
-You will see the Postgres image and the Quart container being built.
-After a few seconds you should see that the container is up and running.

-After this one time, to start the environment, you can omit the `--build` flag.
-You only need it if you have changed the Dockerfile, `docker-compose` file or added new Poetry packages.

-So press `CTRL-C` to stop the containers.

 Thanks to the `target_metadata` setting we added earlier, Alembic can view the status of the database and compare against the table metadata in the application, generating the “obvious” migrations based on a comparison.
 This is achieved using the `--autogenerate` option to the alembic revision command, which places so-called candidate migrations into our new migrations file.